NatronGitHub/Natron/INSTALL_MACOS.md

 These are step-by-step instructions to compile Natron on macOS.

-macOS 10.6 (a.k.a.
-Snow Leopard) and newer are supported when building with MacPorts, and Homebrew can be used to compile it on the latest version of macOS.
+OS X 10.6 (Snow Leopard) and newer are supported when building with MacPorts, and Homebrew can be used to compile it on the latest version of macOS.

 ## Official Natron binaries

 The official Natron and plugins binaries are built using the section about MacPorts in these instructions to prepare the system, and the `launchBuildMain.sh` build script found in the `tools/jenkins` directory.
 The script takes care of everything, from checking out sources, to compiling and packaging.

-These binaries are built on an macOS 10.9 (Mavericks) virtual machine with [Xcode 6.2](https://developer.apple.com/devcenter/download.action?path=/Developer_Tools/Xcode_6.2/Xcode_6.2.dmg).
+These binaries are built on an OS X 10.9 (Mavericks) virtual machine with [Xcode 6.2](https://developer.apple.com/devcenter/download.action?path=/Developer_Tools/Xcode_6.2/Xcode_6.2.dmg).
 Note that [Mavericks can not be downloaded anymore from the 10.14 (High Sierra) App Store](https://www.macworld.co.uk/how-to/mac-software/download-old-os-x-3629363/), so you will need to use a Mac with an older system (up to 10.13), or look for [alternatives](https://applehint.com/t/download-all-macos-x-10-4-10-14-original/376).

 The build system is based on [MacPorts](https://www.macports.org) with the custom ports found in the `tools/MacPorts` directory in the sources.
 We are not using [Homebrew](https://brew.sh), because MacPorts is easier to customize.